payu-india/CMS-Chatbot/docs/Third-party verification/collect-payments-with-tpv-payu-hosted-checkout/collect-netbanking-payment-with-tpv-payu-hosted-checkout.md

 metadata:
   robots: index
 ---
-For Net-Banking integration, you need to post transaction details to PayU with bank account details for validation.
+For Net Banking integration, you need to post transaction details to PayU with bank account details for validation.

 ### Environment